 The burden carried by the holders of stock in mortgage giants Fannie Mae and Freddie Mac, each operating for nearly six years under federal conservatorship, just got lighter.
 On July 16, U.S. Court of Federal Claims Judge Margaret Sweeney, in a procedural ruling, held that shareholder-plaintiffs in Fairholme Funds Inc. et al. v.
 United States are entitled to know material facts that the government wants to keep secret.
 The shareholders are seeking compensation for foregone income resulting from the Treasury Department’s “sweep” rule of August 2012, which forced the companies to forward all dividends to the department in perpetuity.
 Government lawyers had filed a motion for a protective order on May 30 to inhibit discovery.
 The outcome of this case will have major implications for the future of property rights in this country.

-Everyone in Washington favors "reform."
+Everyone in Washington favors “reform.”
 Unfortunately, the term can be highly deceptive.
 Such is the case of the Housing Finance Reform and Taxpayer Protection Act of 2014 (S.1217), a bill that would abolish troubled mortgage giants Fannie Mae and Freddie Mac in favor of a federally-backed private insurance system.
 Last Thursday, the Senate Banking Committee approved the measure by a 13-9 vote.
 Yet the bill, sponsored by Sens.
-Tim Johnson, D-S.D., and Mike Crapo, R-Idaho (in photos), may never reach the Senate floor - and not undeservedly.
+Tim Johnson, D-S.D., and Mike Crapo, R-Idaho (in photos), may never reach the Senate floor – and not undeservedly.
 For the real problem with Fannie Mae and Freddie Mac, which now are profitable and have more than repaid their federal bailout debt, is not their existence; it is their subjection to tight federal control.
+The “new” system would retain and even expand this control, while not restoring the rights of shareholders left high and dry.

 The auction for the assets and business of green stimulus recipient A123 Systems has been won by Chinese auto parts manufacturer Wanxiang Group, which aggressively sought the electric vehicle battery maker at least since the summer.